 People usually associate strong-smelling breath with poor dental hygiene or a recent meal.
-But it may reveal much more than that.
+However, it may reveal much more than that.

-Whether a person has type 1 or type 2 diabetes, an acetone-like scent in the breath can indicate diabetic ketoacidosis (DKA), a potentially life-threatening complication that needs immediate medical attention.
+Whether a person has type 1 or type 2 diabetes, an acetone-like scent in the breath can indicate diabetic ketoacidosis (DKA), a potentially life threatening complication that requires immediate medical attention.

-This article will look at DKA, what to do if symptoms occur, and other causes of breath that smells like acetone.
+This article will look at DKA, what to do if symptoms occur, and other possible causes of acetone-smelling breath.

 When a person has diabetes, their body either does not make enough insulin or it cannot use insulin effectively.
 Usually, insulin breaks down glucose in the blood so that it can enter the cells and provide energy.